 "No, but—"

 "Then try it."
-With that, he gave me a satisfied smile and left, as if he had completed his job.
+With that, he gave me a satisfied smile and walked off, as if his job were already done.

 I was left alone to practice a technique I wasn't even sure I could do.
 Despite my doubts, he had a point—I hadn't tried.
 So, I began creating swords and attempting to launch them.
-But time after time, the swords simply fell to the ground.
-I shifted my focus from creating and launching swords to making them sharper and sharper, trying to mimic Jasper's blade that seemed to cut through the very air.
+Time after time, the swords simply fell to the ground.
+Frustration mounted, but I shifted my focus.
+Instead of just creating and launching swords, I worked on making them sharper and more precise, trying to replicate Jasper's blade that had seemed to cut through the very air.

-Everyone else was training with their mentors from start to finish, receiving pointers and guidance.
-I felt a pang of jealousy as I watched them.
+Meanwhile, everyone else trained with their mentors from start to finish, receiving pointers and guidance.
+I felt a pang of jealousy watching them.
 All I got was a demonstration and an assignment.
-It looked like learning about the HONE system would be something I had to do on my own if my mentor wasn't going to be around.
+It seemed like refining my abilities would be something I'd have to figure out on my own.

 "What did you learn, Natsuya?
-I noticed your mentor left really early on," asked the friendly Emily.
+I noticed your mentor left really early on," asked Emily, her tone genuinely curious.

 "My mentor didn't teach me anything!
-He gave me homework and left," I replied, trying to express my dissatisfaction.
+He gave me homework and left," I replied, trying to express my dissatisfaction without sounding too bitter.

 "How so?"
 I asked, genuinely confused.

-"You are being trained by none other than the elite-tier user Jasper Sterling.
-They say the only reason he doesn't move up to ascendant tier is his own laziness," she explained.
+"You're being trained by none other than the elite-tier user Jasper Sterling.
+They say the only reason he doesn't move up to Ascendant Tier is his own laziness," she explained, her expression a mix of awe and amusement.

-Everyone at the table was shocked, their expressions mirroring my surprise.
+Everyone at the table froze, their expressions mirroring my shock.
 Whispers and murmurs spread quickly as they processed the information.

 "An elite-tier user?
-Really?" said Haruto, his eyes wide with disbelief.
+Really?"
+Haruto asked, his eyes wide with disbelief.

 "Wow, that's incredible," Mei Ling added, her voice tinged with awe.
 "I think I've heard stories about him."

 "Yeah, but what's the point if he doesn't actually train you?"
-Ryuji chimed in.
+Ryuji chimed in, his tone blunt.

-"Maybe he's trying to push you to discover your own potential," Akira suggested, her dark brown eyes thoughtful.
+"Maybe he's trying to push you to discover your own potential," Akira suggested thoughtfully.
 "Sometimes, the best way to learn is through self-discovery."

-"Or maybe he's just lazy," Daniel added with a chuckle, earning a few laughs from the group.
+"Or maybe he's just lazy," Daniel added with a chuckle, earning a few laughs.

 "Either way, you should try to make the most of it," Sophia advised.
 "You've got a rare opportunity to learn from one of the best, even if he's unconventional."

-I nodded, taking in their words.
+I nodded, their words giving me some perspective.
 Despite my frustration, I realized they had a point.
-Jasper Sterling's reputation might mean I had the exceptionally rare opportunity to learn from a top tier Regalia user.
+Jasper Sterling's reputation meant I had an exceptionally rare opportunity to learn from a top-tier Regalia user.

 •

 "No, sir.
 My Regalia is creation.
-I cannot do what you can," I replied, feeling a mix of frustration and embarrassment.
+I can't do what you can," I replied, frustration evident in my voice.

 "Miyamoto, if your Regalia is creation, shouldn't you be able to create the energy to launch the swords?" he suggested.
-It also seems my name changes every time we meet.
+It also seemed my name changed every time we met.

-"....."
+"...."
 I was silent, taken aback by his suggestion.
-Truth be told, that had not occurred to me at all.
-Create my own force, huh.
+Truth be told, that had never occurred to me.
+Create my own force?

 "But, sir, how do I even start with something like that?"
 I asked, my curiosity piqued but my mind clouded with doubt.

-"I don't know, figure it out," he said, shrugging.
+"I don't know.
+Figure it out," he said with a shrug.
 I had hoped for more guidance, but it seemed that wouldn't be the case.

 "Creation is only as boundless as your imagination," Jasper said, offering one last piece of advice before turning to leave.

-"I can do this," I thought to myself.
+"I can do this," I thought to myself, a spark of determination igniting within me.

-For the first time, I truly believed that my Regalia had the potential to be something extraordinary.
-If Jasper was an Elite Tier user using a Regalia that launches weapons and I am capable of recreating that, then that means I can become strong too.
-Aiko, when I come back, I am going to be a completely different person.
+For the first time, I truly believed my Regalia had the potential to be extraordinary.
+If Jasper was an elite-tier user who mastered his Regalia to launch weapons, then maybe I could achieve the same.
+Maybe even more.
+Aiko, when I come back, I'm going to be a completely different person.
 I can't wait to see your face then.

-By the time I headed to the evening dinner, I felt a mix of exhaustion and exhilaration.
-Although I continued failing, every so often the swords I created defied the laws of physics and levitated a little bit before falling to the ground.
-I was taking small steps forward.
+By the time I headed to dinner, I felt a mix of exhaustion and exhilaration.
+Although I continued to fail, small moments of progress fueled my determination.
+I was taking steps forward, no matter how small they seemed.

 •